grnet/synnefo/docs/install-guide-centos.rst

 Setting Default Base Quota for Resources
 ----------------------------------------

-We now have to specify the limit on resources that each user can employ (exempting resources offered by projects).
+All resources are registered with unlimited quota.
+We now have to restrict the limit on the resources we wish to control.
+We can set the default quota a new user is offered by the system (`system default`) with

+.. code-block:: console

+    # snf-manage resource-modify <resource-name> --system-default <value>

 When specifying storage or memory size limits you can append a unit to the value, i.e. 10240 MB, 10 GB etc. Use the special value ``inf``, if you don't want to restrict a resource.

-.. code-block:: console

-    # snf-manage resource-modify cyclades.vm --system-default 2

 Setting Resource Visibility
 ---------------------------